Second Harvest Heartland

 Nutrition Assistance Program for Seniors (NAPS) is the Minnesota name for the United States Department of Agriculture (USDA) Commodity Supplemental Food Program (CSFP).
 This program is designed to provide healthy and nutritious food products each month at no cost to eligible individuals over the age of 60.

-Participants receive a monthly food package containing the following items:
+NAPS participants receive a monthly food package containing the following items:

-* Canned fruits (in water or juice), vegetables (very low sodium), and 100% juices (no sugar)
+* Canned fruits (in water or juice)

 * Nonfat dry and shelf stable low-fat milk, low-fat American cheese

 * Canned meat, chicken or fish and peanut butter or dry beans

 Minnesotans over age 60 and are within the income guidelines listed on http://www.health.state.mn.us/divs/fh/csfp/index.html